MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 We're getting ready to launch MediaCrush soon, and wanted to drop a quick post here to show you around the place.
 By the time you read this, we'll probably already have "launched" properly.
 So, let's get you acquainted with the site.
 [MediaCrush](https://mediacru.sh) is an image hosting site.
-There are many such sites, but MediaCrush is made unique by its speed.
+There are many such sites, but MediaCrush is made unique by its speed and its commitment to user privacy.
 More importantly, MediaCrush serves up gifs super fast, through the magic of video.

 <div class="row">
     <div class="left">